 Contextual Encoding

 Contextual representations are representations of words, phrases, or sentences within the context of the surrounding text.
-Unlike word embeddings from Word2Vec where each word is represented by a fixed vector regardless of its context, contextual representations capture the meaning of a word or sequence of words based on their context in a particular document such that the representation of a word can vary depending on the words surrounding it, allowing for a more nuanced understanding of meaning in natural language processing tasks.
+Unlike word embeddings from where each word is represented by a fixed vector regardless of its context, contextual representations capture the meaning of a word or sequence of words based on their context in a particular document such that the representation of a word can vary depending on the words surrounding it, allowing for a more nuanced understanding of meaning in natural language processing tasks.

-Attention is All You Need, Vaswani et al., Proceedings of Advances in Neural Information Processing Systems (NeurIPS), 2017.
+, Vaswani et al., Proceedings of Advances in Neural Information Processing Systems (NeurIPS), 2017.

 Q2: How did the embedding representation facilitate the adaption of Neural Networks in Natural Language Processing?